AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/managing-software/using-conda.md

 conda activate openscpca-{module_name}
 ```

-If no `environment.yml` file is present, you can create and activate a new environment for the module by running the following command from the module's root directory, replacing `{module_name}` with the name of the module you are working on:
+If no `environment.yml` file is present, you can create and activate a new environment for the module by running the following command from the module's root directory, replacing `{module_name}` with the name of the module you are working on.

+!!! tip
+    Before you create an `environment.yml` file, make sure you have already activated the `openscpca` environment by running the following:

+    ```bash
+    conda activate openscpca
+    ```

 ```bash
 conda env create --file environment.yml --name openscpca-{module_name}